dan-schel/train-disruptions/docs/environment-variables.md

 ### `HMR_PORT`

-- Used internally by Vike to facilitate hot-reloading.
+- A port used internally by Vike to facilitate hot-reloading.
 - Defaults to `24678`.

 ## Setting up variables